alphagov/govuk-design-system/src/community/develop-a-component-or-pattern/index.md

 ## Get ready to publish

-If the working group recommended some changes to make before publishing, the Design System team will help you work on them.
+If the Design System team recommendeds some changes to make before publishing, the team will help you work on them.

-If the working group agree your contribution meets the criteria, the Design System team will help you get ready to publish.
+If the team agrees your contribution meets the criteria, they will help you get ready to publish.
 This includes organising any final checks or updates to the design, content, code and guidance.